Plantalytics/plantalytics-backend/README.md

 ## How to Run Locally

 So you'd like to give this project a spin?
-You've in luck, follow these instructions for success!
+You're in luck, follow these instructions for success!
 To start, you'll need to obtain the following:

 * **Python** (version 3 or greater)